 Signs and Symptoms of Checking OCD

 Obsessive thoughts in Checking OCD tend to center on the possibility of something bad happening to ourselves or others.
-When it comes to others getting hurt, the fear is that it would be our fault.
-Common obsessive concerns in Checking OCD include:
+When it comes to others getting hurt, the fear is that it would be the sufferer’s fault.

 What Causes Checking OCD?